layeredapps/stripe-subscriptions/readme.md

 Use `VIEW_SUBSCRIPTION_PLANS=false` to prevent users from browsing published plans.
 By default they can see which plans are published to subscribe or change between them.
 If you do this the `/account/subscriptions/start-subscription` page will also be disabled as it lists plans for the user's selection.
 You can link users directly to `/account/subscriptions/confirm-subscription?planid=xxxx`.

+Use `SKIP_CONFIRM_SUBSCRIPTION=true` to automatically submit the `/account/subscription/confirm-subscription` page.
+With this enabled the user can create their subscription directly after entering billing information by linking `/account/subscriptions/create-billing-profile?return-url=/account/subscriptions/confirm-subscription%3Fplanid=xxxx`.

 ### Styling the Stripe elements

 Using StripeJS version 3 sensitive fields like credit card numbers are created by Stripe in nested iframes and styled using a JavaScript object passed to their script.